Unless students have permission to leave, they are required to remain on the school grounds from the time of their arrival until dismissal.

 Minor problems are dealt with on the spot through discussion and reminders of expectations, or the possibility of logical consequences (e.g., misusing materials or equipment could lead to a loss of privileges for a specified period of time).

 Students who continue to make poor choices in spite of minor consequences, or whose actions are serious enough to compromise the safety of others (or jeopardize the learning environment) will be given escalating time-outs from the playground.
-They may begin with a 20-minute-time-out period from 12:10 to 12:30 p.m. during the lunch hour.
-(In addition, in cases of extreme misconduct, the school reserves the right to issue out-of-school suspensions.)
+They may begin with a time-out period from some of their outside play time during the lunch hour.
+(In addition, in cases of extreme misconduct, the school reserves the right to issue in - school or out-of-school suspensions.)

 The purpose of the plan is to give students many opportunities to choose socially acceptable ways to behave at school.
 At the same time, we want students and their parents to know exactly what the consequences of continued misbehavior will be.